khalwat/craft-datastar-pokemon-demo/README.md

 Whether in-browser or on your local computer, you'll have a fully functional Craft CMS instance with an editor, content, Twig templates, and a database.

-This project was created using [Spin Up Craft](https://github.com/nystudio107/spin-up-craft)

 ## Spin Up Craft 5.0 Beta in a browser via Github Codespaces